cap-js/docs/guides/security/aspects.md

 To restrict clients to filter (or not to filter) the data, you can define restrictions on `$filter`:

-- To prevent filtering on the entity:
+- Prevent filtering on the entity:
   -  `@Capabilities.FilterRestrictions.Filterable: false`
-- To indicate that clients must send requests with `$filter`:
+- Indicate that clients must send requests with `$filter`:
   - `@Capabilities.FilterRestrictions.RequiresFilter: true`
-- To indicate that `$filter` must contain certain properties:
+- Indicate that `$filter` must contain certain properties:
   - `@Capabilities.FilterRestrictions.RequiredProperties: [...]`
-- To indicate that certain properties are non-filterable:
+- Indicate that certain properties are non-filterable:
   - `@Capabilities.FilterRestrictions.NonFilterableProperties: [...]`

 </div>